RBC Avion vs. TD Aeroplan Visa Infinite

 While both cards have fairly standard fees for premium offerings, the RBC Avion Visa Infinite comes in at a slightly lower $120 vs. TD's $139.

-Lowest eligibility requirements: tie
+Lowest eligibility requirements: Tie

-As Visa Infinite credit cards, both require at least $60,000 in personal income or $100,000 in household income.
-Remember that simply meeting the income requirements doesn’t guarantee approval for the card; RBC and TD also consider your credit score and other factors when assessing your application.
+Remember that simply meeting the income requirements doesn't guarantee approval for the card; RBC and TD also consider your credit score and other factors when assessing your application.

 The winner: RBC Avion Visa Infinite

-It’s no secret that the RBC Avion Visa Infinite is one of our favourite cards.
-Sure, there’s an annual fee, but the comprehensive insurance package, ability to quickly earn points, multiple ways to redeem points for high value, and nice welcome bonus definitely make it worthwhile.
+It's no secret that the RBC Avion Visa Infinite is one of our favourite cards.
+Sure, there's an annual fee, but the comprehensive insurance package, ability to quickly earn points, multiple ways to redeem points for high value, and solid welcome bonus definitely make it worthwhile.

 That said, if you're a dedicated Air Canada traveller, you'll probably find exactly what you need in the TD Aeroplan Visa Infinite Card.